openSUSE:Packaging Python

 First, you need to set up the alternatives in %install section.

-• If you're using %python_clone to create the executable, simply pass -a option: %python_clone -a %{buildroot}%{_bindir}/executable
+• If you are using %python_clone to create the executable, pass the -a option: %python_clone -a %{buildroot}/%{_bindir}/executable

 • If not, and the file in question is %{_bindir}/something, call %prepare_alternative something